ronnynations21/Smart-controlecosystem-productionvegetablesandgreens-urbanrooftops/README.md

 5.- Agriculture 4.0

-6.- Sustainable system. is a holystic system: Medio Ambiental, Economy and Social.
+6.- Sustainable system. is a holystic system: Environmental environment, Economy and Social responsability.

 This application will be available soon!!